 ABILITY IN BLOOM

 Ability in Bloom is a social enterprise program of Challenge Workforce Solutions whose goal is to provide jobs and work skills training for a dedicated group of adults and students with barriers to employment.
 Ability in Bloom employs Challenge participants who are not ready to find work in the community.
 In addition to growing flowers at the Incubator Farm, they also farm at the Ithaca Community Gardens and have a business relationship with Take Your Pick Flower Farm in Lansing.
 Glen Robertson is the Program Coordinator.

 Eh Say, Eh Hser & Merry Paw

-This extended family of refugees from Burma works together to grow on a shared quarter acre plot and in the hoop house.
+This extended family of refugees from Burma works together to grow on a shared half acre plot and in the hoop house.
 Aung Htoo and Eh Hser were brothers-in-law; In their first year with Groundswell, they grew produce for their families including crops familiar to Americans such as garlic, Habanero peppers, and cucumbers, as well as Southeast Asian produce such as gongura and long beans.
 Most of their produce has been for consumption and preservation by their families, but they are interested in selling their vegetables as well.